makrai/notes/mosbach2006-stabil-finetune.md

   * catastrophic forgetting and small size of the fine-tuning datasets
 * we show that both hypotheses fail to explain the fine-tuning instability
-  * we analyze BERT, RoBERTa, and ALBERT, fine-tuned on commonly used datasets from the GLUE benchmark, and show that
+  * we analyze BERT, RoBERTa, and ALBERT, fine-tuned on commonly used datasets from the GLUE benchmark
   * instability is caused by
     optimization difficulties that lead to vanishing gradients
   * the remaining variance of the downstream task performance can be attributed